Pardok/RP2040-GNUBoy/README.md

 or someone interested in learning about C, SDL, microcontrollers or emulator development.

 Minimal requirements for you RP2040 device:
 - Less then 500KB of flash for small roms, like [Petris](https://github.com/bbbbbr/Petris), which provided with the code.
+Size of flash = size of rom + ~500KB
 - 160x144 screen, supports x1.5 scaling, so fits "perfectly"* on 240x240 screens as 240x216.
-- 8 buttons – 4 for D-pad, A, B Start and Select.
+- 8 buttons – 4 for D-pad, A, B, Start and Select.

 *_Non-integer scaling is always not the best way to display retro games, you can read [here](https://emulation.gametechwiki.com/index.php/Scaling) why._